adisandro/MMINT/examples/MODELS21/edu.toronto.cs.se.mmint.examples.models21/MODELS21/README.md

     6. Open `/MODELS21/examples.middiag`.
     7. Double-click on the yellow box named `sc : GSN` to open the GSN safety case.
 3. FCS example (Sec.
 V-B):
-    1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/GSNTemplates/property_decomposition.gsn`.
+    1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/GSNTemplates/FormalStrategies/property_decomposition.gsn`.
-    2. Click on the claim named `G1`, press delete on your keyboard to delete it, from the palette on the right select `Add supported-by link`, click on the claim named `C1`, click on the strategy named `S1.G1` to connect them.
+    2. Click on the claim named `G1`, press delete on your keyboard to delete it, from the palette on the right select `Create Supported-by Link`, click on the claim named `C1`, click on the strategy named `S1.G1` to connect them.
     3. Right-click on any of the imported nodes, select `MMINT > Instantiate Template`.
     4. Select `Absence > $X is not reached` as the property to be decomposed, select `State Damaged` for variable `$X`.
     5. Insert `2` as the number of sub-properties.